 - Visas, passports, and travel.
 Tens of thousands of visa and passport applications went unprocessed, and various U.S. tourism sectors, such as aviation, reportedly incurred millions of dollars in losses.
 (In the current shutdown, the State Department is continuing to offer passport services.)

 How is the shutdown impacting America?
-The shutdown has had a wide-ranging impact across the government and in various aspects of American life.
+Another fact about the government shutdown is that it has had a wide-ranging impact across the government and in various aspects of American life.

 Government-sponsored social programs have varying levels of funding left.
 The Department of Agriculture, for example, announced on January 8 that Supplemental Nutrition Assistance Program (SNAP) benefits will be extended into February and school lunch programs will be given an additional two months of funding to take coverage into March.